Canon G1 X Mark III vs Olympus E-PL1

 It is notable that the G1X Mark III offers wifi support, while the E-PL1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL1 was succeeded by the Olympus E-PL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the G1X Mark III and E-PL1 can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Olympus E-PL1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Olympus E-PL1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.